YinLiLin/hibayes/README.md

 > dim(geno) # number of individuals and markers
 [1] 4798 7385
 ```
-Missing genotype will be replaced by the major genotype of each allele.
+In this function, missing genotype will be replaced by the major genotype of each allele. ```hibayes``` will code the genotype A1A1 as 2, A1A2 as 1, and A2A2 as 0, where A1 is the first allele of each marker in *.bim file, therefore the estimated effect size is on A1 allele, users should pay attention to it when a process involves marker effect.
 By default, the memory-mapped files are directed into work directory, users could redirect to new path as following:
 ```r
 > data <- read_plink(bfile=bfile_path, out="./test", threads=1)
 # directly use the genotype for the next time, no need to use 'read_plink' again:
 > geno <- attach.big.matrix("./test.desc")
 > map <- read.table("./test.map", header=TRUE)
 > geno[1:5,1:5]
      [,1] [,2] [,3] [,4] [,5]
 [1,]    0    0    0    0    1